scribe-public/sample-policies/docs/v2/initiatives/ssdf.md

 # Detailed Controls

 ## [] SSDF-IMAGE

-**Description**: Ensures that container images are verifiable and that their build metadata is archived for supply chain integrity.
+Ensures that container images are verifiable and that their build metadata is archived for supply chain integrity.

+## Mitigation
-**Mitigation**: Mitigates the risk of deploying untrusted or compromised container images by enforcing rules  that verify image build integrity and preserve critical SBOM metadata.
+Mitigates the risk of deploying untrusted or compromised container images by enforcing rules  that verify image build integrity and preserve critical SBOM metadata.

 ### Rules